- First Issued: Prior to July 2004

 4. PROCEDURES FOR HANDLING CHARGES OF VIOLATIONS

-4.1 If the faculty member responsible for a course obtains evidence, either directly or through information supplied by others, that a student may have violated the Academic Honor Code, the faculty member has a duty to investigate the incident by collecting whatever relevant evidence is available.
+4.1 If the faculty member responsible for a course obtains evidence, either directly or through information supplied by others, that a student may have violated the Academic Honor Code, the faculty member has a duty to investigate and document the incident by collecting whatever relevant information is available.

-4.2 If the faculty member decides that the evidence is sufficient to support a charge against the student, the faculty member is to contact the director of student conduct, who will determine from the records of past violations whether the student in question has previously admitted to, or been found guilty of, an Academic Honor Code violation.
+4.2 If the faculty member decides that the information is sufficient to support a charge against the student, the faculty member is to contact the director of student conduct, who will determine from the records of past violations whether the student in question has previously admitted to, or been found responsible in a previous case of, an Academic Honor Code violation.

-4.3 If the suspected violation would be a second offense, the faculty member must take the case to the CJB.
-If the charge would be a first offense and the faculty member believes that a penalty no greater than F in the course would be appropriate, the charge may be settled between the faculty member and the student (as described below), with the settlement form signed and filed with the Office for Student Affairs.
+4.3 If the suspected violation would be a second offense, the faculty member must take the case to the CHB.
+If the charge would be a first offense and the faculty member believes that a penalty no greater than F in the course would be appropriate, the charge may be settled between the faculty member and the student (as described below), with the settlement form signed and filed with the Office of Student Conduct .
 If the suspected violation would be a first offense, but one for which the faculty member considers the appropriate penalty to be more severe than F in the course, the case must be brought to the Office of Student Conduct for referral to the CHB.

-4.4 Once a student has received notice that he or she is charged with an Academic Honor Code and has been notified of the allegation, he or she may not withdraw from the course in order to avoid the penalty.
+4.4 Once a student has received notice that he or she is alleged to have violated the Academic Honor Code and has been notified of the allegation, he or she may not withdraw from the course or the university in order to avoid the penalty.

 5. SETTLEMENT PROCEDURE TO BE USED BY INDIVIDUAL FACULTY MEMBERS

 5.1 The faculty member should meet via phone, email, video conferencing, or in person with the student suspected of violating the Academic Honor Code, present the evidence of the violation, and request an explanation from the student.
-After hearing the explanation, if the faculty member decides that a violation has occurred, he or she fills out and signs the Settlement of a Charge of Academic Dishonesty form, which is available to all faculty members.
-This form may be obtained from the Office of Student Affairs.
-The faculty member indicates the nature of the violation and the penalty to be applied, and then gives the form to the student.
-After receiving the form, the student has three (3) school days to consider and seek advice on whether to admit guilt and accept the penalty by signing the form.
+After hearing the explanation, if the faculty member decides that a violation has occurred, he or she fills out and signs the Settlement of a Violation of the Academic Honor Code form, which is available to all faculty members online or in hard copy through the Office of Student Conduct.
+The faculty member indicates the nature of the violation and the penalty to be applied, and then gives a copy of the form to the student.
+After receiving the form, the student has three (3) calendar days to consider and seek advice on whether to admit responsibility and accept the penalty by signing the form.

-5.2 If the student agrees to sign, admitting guilt and accepting the penalty proposed, he or she does so in the presence of the faculty member or email communication with the faculty member.
+5.2 If the student agrees to sign, admitting responsibility and accepts the penalty proposed, he or she does so in the presence of the faculty member or email communication with the faculty member.
 The faculty member then imposes the penalty.
 The faculty member will then make two (2) copies of the signed form.
 The faculty member will provide one copy to the student and keep one copy for their files.
 The faculty member will send the original signed settlement form to the director of student conduct, who keeps a record of first offenses for ten years, and thus the matter is ended.
-If the student decides not to admit guilt or not to accept the penalty, the faculty member must take the case to the Office of Student Conduct for the incident to be referred to the CHB, if any penalty is to be imposed.
+If the student decides not to admit responsibility or not to accept the penalty, the faculty member must take the case to the Office of Student Conduct for the incident to be referred to the CHB, if any penalty is to be imposed.

-6.1 Composition of the CJB is as follows:
+6.1 Composition of the CHB is as follows:

-6.1.a. a minimum of five (5) students recommended by the president of the student body.
-Interested students may be recommended by university departments, or may apply to the office of student conduct for selection for consideration by the chancellor.
+6.1.a. a minimum of five (5) students recommended by the president of the student body, and/or interested students may be recommended by university departments, or interested students may apply to the Office of Student Conduct for selection for consideration by the chancellor.
 Students that are recommended and/or selected will be appointed by the chancellor;

-6.1.b a minimum of five (5) faculty members recommended by the faculty senate chairperson and appointed by the chancellor; and
+6.1.b. a minimum of five (5) faculty members recommended by the faculty senate chairperson and appointed by the chancellor;

-6.1.c. a minimum of two (2) administrative members recommended by the vice chancellor for student affairs and appointed by the chancellor.
+6.1.c. a minimum of five (5) administrative members recommended by the vice chancellor for student affairs and appointed by the chancellor.

 6.2.
 Hearings follow procedures outlined in the UNCP Student Handbook, Chapter IV., Rights and Responsibilities.
 The CHB will judge the student as responsible or not responsible of the charges contained in the form submitted by the faculty member.
 The faculty member who has submitted the violation will provide information to the CHB to support his/her position.
-The student who has been charged with a violation and the faculty member who has made the charge will give evidence to support their positions.
-Members of the CJB may question either the student or the faculty member or both and may ask for additional materials as they see fit to do so.
-In a closed session, the CJB will come to a conclusion about the validity of the charges.
+The student who has been charged with a violation may provide information to the CHB to support his/her position.
+Members of the CHB may question either the student or the faculty member or both and may ask for additional materials as they see fit to do so.
+In a closed session, the CHB will come to a conclusion about the validity of the charges.

-6.4 If a student is found responsible of violating the Academic Honor Code, the CJB will determine an appropriate penalty.
-Both the student and faculty member who submitted the charge may give evidence and make statements concerning the appropriate penalties to be imposed.
-The vice chancellor for student affairs will supply the student’s previous academic honor code disciplinary record (if any) to the CJB.
+6.4 If a student is found responsible of violating the Academic Honor Code, the CHB will determine an appropriate penalty.
+Both the student and faculty member who submitted the violation may give evidence and make statements concerning the appropriate penalties to be imposed.
+The director of student conduct will supply the student's previous academic honor code disciplinary record (if any) to the CHB.

-6.5 After hearing the evidence on the appropriate penalty, the CJB will determine the penalty, and prepare a written report to the student and the director of student conduct.
+6.5 After hearing the evidence on the appropriate penalty, the CHB will determine the penalty, and prepare a written report to the student and the director of student conduct.
 The director of student conduct notifies the faculty member and the provost and vice chancellor for academic affairs of the contents of that report.
-If the CJB decides that a penalty of a grade of F in the course (or one less severe) is appropriate, the faculty member imposes that penalty and no other penalty.
-If a more severe penalty is deemed appropriate, the director of student conduct will implement the penalty indicated in the report.
-The student will be notified by the director of student conduct within five (5) days of the CJB’s determination of penalty.
+If the CHB decides that a penalty of a grade of F in the course (or one less severe) is appropriate, the faculty member imposes that penalty and no other penalty.
+If a more severe penalty is deemed appropriate, the director of student conduct implements the penalty indicated in the report.
+The student will be notified by the director of student conduct within five (5) days of the CHB’s determination of penalty.

-7.3 The composition of the Campus Appeal Board and its powers are in the UNCP Student Conduct Disciplinary Procedures Policy, Section 15.
+7.3 The composition of the Conduct Appeal Board and its powers are in Chapter IV., Rights and Responsibilities.
 For Academic Honor Code violations and their appeals, the provost and vice chancellor for academic affairs (or his or her designee) will represent the vice chancellor for student affairs.